phisko/kengine/README.md

     kengine::EntityManager em(std::make_unique<kengine::ExtensibleFactory>());

     // Load the specified systems, and any plugin placed in the executable's directory
-    //      If you specify 'PUTILS_BUILD_PSE' as TRUE in your CMakeLists.txt, this will load the SfSystem em.loadSystems<kengine::LuaSystem, kengine::LogSystem>(".");
+    //      If you specify 'KENGINE_SFML' as TRUE in your CMakeLists.txt, this will load the SfSystem em.loadSystems<kengine::LuaSystem, kengine::LogSystem>(".");

     // To add a new system, simply add a DLL with a